mikemerin/mikemerin.github.com/2017-11-24-PHP-through-Ruby.md

 I'll assume you know how to iterate in Ruby already, but if not then look at my [first cryptography post](https://mikemerin.github.io/cryptography/) for a detailed explanation.

-We'll be going over these loops, iterations, and global methods:
+We'll be going over these basics, loops, iterations, and global methods:

 Link | Ruby | PHP Equivalent | Description
 ---|---|---|---